The Nottinghamshire and District

 may arise from social and environmental matters.

-income securities, as this represents a small proportion of total assets under
+securities, as this represents a small proportion of total assets under

 management across their client base (and for the Scheme’s mandate).
 Engagement